Getting Your Home Ready

 You may need help bathing, using the toilet, cooking, running errands, shopping, going to the doctor and exercising.
 If you do not have someone to help you at home for the first 1 or 2 weeks after surgery, ask your health care provider about having a trained caregiver come to your home to help you.
 This person can also check the safety of your home and help you with your daily activities.

-Other items that may help:
+Other items that we recommend as well when getting your home ready that may help:

 - A shower sponge with a long handle

 - A shoehorn with a long handle

 - A reacher to help you pick up things from the floor, put on your pants, and take off your socks